View Search Results

 Cash-grant program for adults with low incomes experiencing a household emergency.
 Adults can receive assistance once every 12 months.
 The assistance received must resolve the crisis.
 Adults must use their own money first.
 The amount of assistance provided might not cover the entire emergency, but it can help.

-The one-time grant assistance may help individuals in a financial crisis because of fire, flood, storm, illness, accident, theft, utility shut-off, eviction, foreclosure, moving expense, necessary home repairs, or need for furniture or appliance replacement or repair.
+Emergency General Assistance provides short-term, one-time assistance for persons in a financial crisis because of fire, flood, storm, illness, accident, theft, utility shut-off, eviction, foreclosure, or other emergency need.

 Cash-grant program for adults with low incomes experiencing a household emergency.
 Adults can receive assistance once every 12 months.
 The assistance received must resolve the crisis.
 Adults must use their own money first.
 The amount of assistance provided might not cover the entire emergency, but it can help.

-The one-time grant assistance may help individuals in a financial crisis because of fire, flood, storm, illness, accident, theft, utility shut-off, eviction, foreclosure, moving expense, necessary home repairs, or need for furniture or appliance replacement or repair.
+Emergency General Assistance provides short-term, one-time assistance for persons in a financial crisis because of fire, flood, storm, illness, accident, theft, utility shut-off, eviction, foreclosure, or other emergency need.

 What's Here